-No. Component Description 1 Power LED Lights when the unit is powered up and ready to operate.
-2 Port LEDs The Port LEDs provide status information about their corresponding serial ports.
+No. Component Description 1 power LED Lights when the unit is powered up and ready to operate.
+2 port LEDs The Port LEDs provide status information about their corresponding serial ports.
 Lights Green: Online - the serial device attached to the port is powered on and ready.
-Flashes Green: Active - data is being transmitted through the port 3 LAN LED Primary and Secondary 10/100/1000 Mbps LAN LEDs. ◆ RED: 10 Mbps ◆ RED + GREEN (ORANGE): 100 Mbps ◆ GREEN: 1000 Mbps Flashes to indicate that the Serial Console Server is being accessed over the LAN.
+Flashes Green: Active - data is being transmitted through the port 3 LAN LED Primary and Secondary 10/100/1000 Mbps LAN LEDs.
+RED: 10 Mbps RED + GREEN (ORANGE): 100 Mbps GREEN: 1000 Mbps Flashes to indicate that the Serial Console Server is being accessed over the LAN.

-No. Component Description 4 Reset Switch Note: This switch is recessed and must be pushed with a small object such as the end of a paper clip, or a ballpoint pen.
-Pressing and releasing this switch when the unit is running performs a system reset.
+No. Component Description 4 reset button Pressing and releasing this switch when the unit is running performs a system reset.
 Pressing and holding this switch in for more than three seconds when the unit is running resets its configuration to the factory default settings.
 Note: This does not clear User Account information.
-See Clear Login Information , page 157, for information on clearing user account information.
+See Clear Login Information , page 156, for information on clearing user account information.
 Pressing and holding this switch while powering on the switch returns the unit to its factory default firmware level, rather than the firmware version that the switch has been upgraded to.
 This allows you to recover from a failed firmware upgrade and gives you the opportunity to try upgrading the firmware again.
 Note: This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.

-No. Component Description 1 Grounding Terminal The grounding wire that is used to ground the unit attaches here.
-2 Power Switches These standard rocker switches power the unit on and off.
-3 LAN Ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
-4 Power Sockets The power cable(s) plugs in here.
-5 Serial Ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
+No. Component Description 1 grounding yerminal The grounding wire that is used to ground the unit attaches here.
+2 power switches These standard rocker switches power the unit on and off.
+3 LAN ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
+4 power sockets The power cable(s) plugs in here.
+5 serial ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.

-No. Component Description 1 Power Switches These standard rocker switches power the unit on and off.
-2 LAN Ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
-3 Serial Ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
-4 Grounding Terminal The grounding wire that is used to ground the unit attaches here.
-5 DC Terminal Block The electric leads from your power source connect to this DC terminal block.
+No. Component Description 1 power switches These standard rocker switches power the unit on and off.
+2 LAN ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
+3 serial ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
+4 grounding terminal The grounding wire that is used to ground the unit attaches here.
+5 DC terminal block The electric leads from your power source connect to this DC terminal block.

-No. Component Description 1 Grounding Terminal The grounding wire that is used to ground the unit attaches here.
-2 Power Switches These standard rocker switches power the unit on and off.
-3 LAN Ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
-4 Serial Ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
-5 Power Sockets The power cable(s) plugs in here.
+No. Component Description 1 grounding terminal The grounding wire that is used to ground the unit attaches here.
+2 power switches These standard rocker switches power the unit on and off.
+3 LAN ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
+4 serial ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
+5 power sockets The power cable(s) plugs in here.

-No. Component Description 1 Power Switches These standard rocker switches power the unit on and off.
-2 LAN Ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
-3 Serial Ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
-4 Grounding Terminal The grounding wire that is used to ground the unit attaches here.
-5 DC Terminal Block The electric leads from your power source connect to this DC terminal block.
+No. Component Description 1 power switches These standard rocker switches power the unit on and off.
+2 LAN ports The cables that connect the unit to the primary and the backup network interfaces (10/100/1000 Mbps) plug in here.
+3 serial ports The Cat 5e cables that connect to the serial devices or RJ45-to-Serial adapters plug in here.
+4 grounding terminal The grounding wire that is used to ground the unit attaches here.
+5 DC terminal block The electric leads from your power source connect to this DC terminal block.